The Host (2013 film): Cast

-Production and development
+Production

 Producers Nick Wechsler, Steve Schwartz, and Paula Mae Schwartz acquired the film rights to The Host in September 2009, but Open Road Films later acquired the film rights, and made Stephenie Meyer, Nick Wechsler, Steve Schwartz, and Paula Mae Schwartz the main producers.
 Andrew Niccol was hired to write the screenplay and to direct the film.
 In February 2011, Susanna White was hired to replace Niccol as director, but he later resumed the role in May 2011.

-Saoirse Ronan was also cast in May as Melanie Stryder/Wanderer.
+Saoirse Ronan was also cast in May as Melanie Stryder and Wanderer.
 On June 27, the release date was set for the film for March 29, 2013, and it was also announced that principal photography would begin in February 2012, in Louisiana and New Mexico.

+Music

+A soundtrack album titled "The Host: Choose to Listen" was released by Interscope records, it featured ten tracks, including The Dirty Tees’ remix of Imagine Dragons’ song "Radioactive" (which was used in the trailer and end-credits) as well as music from Ellie Goulding, Skylar Grey, and X Ambassadors.

+A score album featuring the music of Antonio Pinto was also released.

 Release

 Distributed by Open Road Films, the film was released theatrically on March 29, 2013.
 The Host was released on DVD and Blu-ray on July 9, 2013.